-- A. Complete all repairs to County Forest Roads damaged from July 2016 flooding.
-Finalize all FEMA documents for reimbursement. - B. Evaluate need for annual mowing of all roads.
+- A. Grade entire system as follow up to 2017 FEMA related repairs.
+Evaluate/repair any remaining trouble spots. - B. Evaluate need for annual mowing of all roads.
 Prioritize needs and mow 10 miles. - B. Gravel portions of gas tax roads as needed. - C. Grade and gravel other fire lanes and roads not entered into the County Forest Road system. - D. Continue legislative efforts to eliminate gas tax program pro-rates and to increase per mile funding rate.